Ice Age: Continental Drift: Box office

 Outside North America, it is the twelfth-highest-grossing film, the third-highest-grossing 2012 film and the second-highest-grossing film distributed by Fox.
 It set an all-time record among animated films, until Disney's Frozen surpassed it.
-Ice Age 4 had a two-day (Wednesday–Thursday) opening of $11 million from 12 markets.
+Ice Age: Continental Drift had a two-day (Wednesday–Thursday) opening of $11 million from 12 markets.
 On its opening weekend (through Sunday), it earned first place with $80.3 million from 34 markets, opening No. 1 in all of them.
 The film set an opening-day record in Nicaragua and a Thursday-opening record in Guatemala.
 In Peru, it earned the second-highest-grossing opening day and the highest for an animated film.

-It also set opening-day records for an animated film in Russia and in Sweden and achieved the second-highest-grossing opening day for an animated film in France ($4.5 million), Colombia, Argentina, and Chile.
+It set opening-day records for an animated film in Russia and in Sweden and achieved the second-highest-grossing opening day for an animated film in France ($4.5 million), Colombia, Argentina, and Chile.
 The film set opening-weekend records for any film in Argentina (first surpassed by Iron Man 3), Colombia, Peru, Central America, and Chile, and opening-weekend records for an animated film in Norway, Sweden (surpassed by Frozen), Ecuador, and Bolivia.
 Its largest opening weekends were recorded in Russia and the CIS ($16.9 million), China ($15.7 million), and France and the Maghreb region ($12.8 million).
 It is the second-highest-grossing film in Latin America with at least $181 million, only behind Marvel's The Avengers.